 While many would have us believe that the relationship between donor sperm children and their "social" fathers is hunkey-dorey, the reality is often quite different.
-Here is an excerpt from Plotz on this subject:
+Here is an

 The mothers seem ferociously close to their children but, with a couple of exceptions, the "social" fathers seem distant.
 In the divorced families, the mothers have assumed essentially all parenting responsibility.
 Three divorcees uttered almost exactly the same sentence to me: "My husband is not emotionally involved with the children."
 Even in most of the intact families, the mother dominates the relationship with the child.
 Ruby notes that her son has always called his father by his first name, never "Dad."